2. Igneous Rocks

 Figure 25 – Graded bedding by crystal settling (view approximately 1 m high) (Dwars River, South Africa).

 This remarkable similarity is impressive, but it is fundamental to draw a distinction between the two.
-For that I use the sequence in the immediate vicinity of the Merensky Reef, and I start by presenting the stratigraphic column of that sector, with its magnificently well defined and easily correlatable continuous stratigraphic sequence, including the consistent thicknesses of the various constituents, summarised in figure 25B.
+For that I use the sequence in the immediate vicinity of the platinum rich Merensky Reef, and I start by presenting the stratigraphic column of that sector, with its magnificently well defined and easily correlatable continuous stratigraphic sequence, including the consistent thicknesses of the various constituents, summarised in figure 25B.

 From the top, and using the Impala Platinum Mines terminology, we have the hangingwall 1 (HW1) which is a norite, followed downwards by the Bastard Reef, constituted by a medium grained pyroxenite termed “bastard” because it contains no platinum.
 Below we have the middling 3 (M3) horizon of mottled anorthosite, followed by the M2 and M1 of spotted anorthosite and norite respectively.
-Following we have the Merensky Reef which is presented in more detail further down.
+Below that we have the Merensky Reef which is presented in more detail further down.

 Figure 25B – The Bushveld Igneous Complex column of sediments in the vicinity of the undisturbed Merensky Reef (not to scale).